sikkha/PulsarWave/README.md

 The Trend Monitoring Radar has been modified from Zalando's [public Tech Radar](http://zalando.github.io/tech-radar/)

+## License Change

+We have made the decision to transition PulsarWave from the GNU General Public License version 3.0 (GPL-3.0) to the Apache License 2.0.
+We have chosen to change the license from GPL-3.0 to the Apache License 2.0 for the following reasons:

+1. **Compatibility with MIT**: By adopting the Apache License, which is compatible with the MIT License, we ensure compatibility and harmonization with other open-source software, such as tech-radar, that is licensed under the MIT License.

+2. **Permissive Licensing**: The Apache License 2.0 is a permissive open-source license that grants users the freedom to use, modify, and distribute the software, both commercially and non-commercially.
+This permissiveness encourages wider adoption, collaboration, and integration of PulsarWave into various projects and ecosystems.

+3. **Business Flexibility**: The Apache License enables flexibility for commercial usage of PulsarWave.
+It allows individuals and organizations to incorporate our software into their commercial products and services without the requirement of open-sourcing their proprietary code.
+This facilitates commercialization and supports the growth of businesses built around PulsarWave.

+4. **No Copyleft Provision**: Unlike the GPL-3.0, the Apache License does not include a copyleft provision.
+This means that derivative works or modifications based on PulsarWave can be licensed under different terms, including proprietary licenses.
+This offers more freedom for the community to create derivative works while maintaining compatibility with the Apache License.

+## Contribution

+PulsarWave is currently maintained by Siam Intelligence Unit Co., Ltd (SIU).
+We welcome community contributions and value collaboration.
+Please review the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information on how to contribute to the project.

+## Versioning

+Starting from version 1.0, PulsarWave will be licensed under the Apache License 2.0.
+All previous versions of the software remain under the GPL-3.0.

+We believe that this license change enhances compatibility, promotes collaboration, and provides the necessary flexibility for both non-commercial and commercial usage of PulsarWave.
+We appreciate your support and look forward to your continued involvement in the project.

 **Note please revise your own API_KEY**

 ## How to use